miurla/morphic/README.md

   - llama3-groq-8b-8192-tool-use-preview
   - llama3-groq-70b-8192-tool-use-preview

 ## Storage Configuration

-This application supports two storage methods for chat history:
+This application supports two storage configuration options:

-1. **Redis Storage (Default)**
+1. **Redis Storage (`STORAGE_PROVIDER=redis`)**
+   - Full Redis functionality with optional chat history
+   - Configure either Upstash Redis or local Redis instance:
+     ```env
+     STORAGE_PROVIDER=redis
+     USE_LOCAL_REDIS=true|false
+     LOCAL_REDIS_URL=redis://localhost:6379  # For local Redis
+     # Or for Upstash:
+     UPSTASH_REDIS_REST_URL=your_url
+     UPSTASH_REDIS_REST_TOKEN=your_token
+     ```
+   - Features:
      - Persistent server-side storage
-   - Set `STORAGE_PROVIDER=redis` in your `.env.local` file
-   - Configure either Upstash Redis or local Redis instance
+     - Chat history can be toggled on/off by users
-   - Supports cross-device access to chat history
+     - Cross-device access to chat history

-2. **Browser Storage**
-   - Uses browser's localStorage
-   - Set `STORAGE_PROVIDER=local` in your `.env.local` file
-   - Data persists in browser until cleared
-   - Storage is limited to browser/device
+     - Redis operations maintained for caching even when history is disabled

+2. **No Storage (`STORAGE_PROVIDER=none`)**
+   - Completely disables Redis operations
+   - No chat history functionality
+   - No storage or caching operations
-   - Useful for development and testing
+   - Suitable for development or when storage is not needed

-The application will automatically fall back to browser storage (localStorage) if Redis is unavailable.

-**Note**: Browser storage means chat history is:
-- Stored in the user's browser
-- Limited to the device being used
+   - Chat history toggle will not be available

+### Chat History Control

+When Redis storage is enabled (`STORAGE_PROVIDER=redis`):
+- Users can toggle chat history on/off through the UI
+- When enabled: Chats are saved and accessible from the history panel
+- When disabled: Chats are not saved, but Redis remains available for other operations
+- History toggle state persists between sessions

+When storage is disabled (`STORAGE_PROVIDER=none`):
-- Cleared if browser data is cleared
+- Chat history is permanently disabled
-- Not shared across devices or browsers
+- No Redis operations are performed
+- UI shows informational message about storage configuration
+- All chat functionality works without persistence